MolBIFFM/diana/README.md

   -p PROCESSES, --processes PROCESSES
                         maximum number of concurrent processes (default: 4)
 ```
-A configuration file specifies a list of workflows executed sequentially.
-Configuration files are processed concurrently.

-## configuration

-The configuration defines the assembly of a protein-protein interaction network from a set of input genes or proteins optionally associated with mass spectrometry data, using protein-protein interaction data from BioGRID, CORUM, IntAct, MINT, Reactome or STRING, optionally extended to proteins neighboring the input.
+A workflow defines the assembly of a protein-protein interaction network from a set of input genes or proteins, optionally associated with mass spectrometry data, using protein-protein interaction data from BioGRID, CORUM, IntAct, MINT, Reactome or STRING, optionally extending to proteins neighboring the input.

-The distribution of mass spectrometry measurements and enrichment of Gene Ontology terms or Reactome pathways by the protein-protein interaction network or its modules can be assessed.
-The protein-protein interaction network as well as networks derived from the Gene Ontology or Reactome capturing enrichment can be exported along comprehensive Cytoscape style specifications.
+The distribution of measurements and enrichment of Gene Ontology terms or Reactome pathways by the protein-protein interaction network or its separate modules can be assessed.
+The protein-protein interaction network as well as networks derived from the Gene Ontology or Reactome, capturing enrichment, can be exported along comprehensive Cytoscape style specifications.

----
+A configuration file specifies a list of workflows processed sequentially.
+Multiple configuration files are processed concurrently.

+## Configuration

 The specification of input genes or proteins.